Hongkong Electric Company: History

 During the Japanese invasion of Hong Kong in December 1941, a number of staff at the North Point power plant held the Japanese at bay in an epic defence.
 Casualties from the battle included the plant's manager Vincent Sorby, who died in a prison camp of wounds received during the attack.

 A second power plant was built in North Point in 1919 and a third at Ap Lei Chau in 1968 which was decommissioned in 1989.
-Since 1990, all HEC's electric generators have been situated at the Lamma Power Station.
+Since 1990, all of HEC's electric generators have been situated at the Lamma Power Station.

 Hongkong Land (HKL), which owned a 34% stake in the company, underwent a restructuring in January 1985 whereby it was forced to sell its stake in the company for HK$3 billion to reduce debt levels.

 The company is now controlled by Li Ka-shing's Cheung Kong Holdings as part of listed company Power Assets Holdings Limited, which before February 2011 was known as "Hongkong Electric Holdings Limited".